Notify me when new publications are added.

 This publication focuses on the management techniques and economic analysis of orchards with more than 150 to 180 trees per acre.

-This publication, chapter 12 of the 2016 Southeast Regional Caneberry Production Guide, offers information on the time from flowering to fruit harvest for blackberry and raspberry production.
+This publication, chapter 7 of the 2023 Southeast Regional Caneberry Production Guide, discusses the advantages and disadvantages of various trellis systems for blackberry and raspberry production.

 This third in a series on pruning offers general tips on pruning most landscape plants.